 Ski at The Local Mountains

-A Vancouverite pastime, skiing on the local mountains is what so many adults remember about growing up in Vancouver.
-Spring break is a popular time on the ski hills as locals love to enjoy the warmer ski temps and those bluebird days!
+A Vancouverite pastime, skiing on the local mountains in North Vancouver is what so many adults remember about growing up in Vancouver.
+Spring break is a popular time of year on the ski hills as locals love to enjoy the warmer ski temps and those bluebird days!

 Grouse Mountain features 33 Ski and Snowboard runs, 15-night runs, 4 chairlifts, and 6 terrain parks.
 Single Lift Tickets include access to the Skyride, chairlifts, and mountaintop activities.